Skip to main content

 0.3–0.5 mg

-Lower is better — start at the bottom of the range.
+Lower is better — start at the bottom of the range, and treat this as a commonly cited starting point, not a prescription.

 Take it at